sulfo/xml-sitemap-feed/readme.txt

 = Wordpress MU =

 The plugin also works from the /mu-plugins/ folder where it runs quietly in the background without bothering any blog owner with new options or the need for extra knowledge of XML Sitemap submission.
 Just upload the complete package content and move the file xml-sitemap.php from /mu-plugins/xml-sitemap-feed/ to /mu-plugins/.

+Installed in /mu-plugins/ alongside [WordPress MU Sitewide Tags Pages](http://wordpress.org/extend/plugins/wordpress-mu-sitewide-tags/), XML Sitemap Feed will not create a sitemap.xml nor change robots.txt for any tag blogs.
+They would be full of links outside the blogs own domain and subsequently ignored (or worse: penalized) by Google anyway.

 == Frequently Asked Questions ==